jsdom/jsdom/README.md

 There are some slight modifications to this that can work; for example full versions of Visual Studio usually work, and sometimes you can even get an x64 version of Node.js working too.
 But it's tricky, so start with the basics!

+### Mac

+* XCode needs to be installed
+* "Command line tools for XCode" need to be installed
+* Launch XCode once to accept the license, etc. and ensure it's properly installed

+### Linux

+You'll need various build tools installed, like `make`, Python 2.7, and a compiler toolchain.
+How to install these will be specific to your distro, if you don't already have them.